 What file formats do you accept?

-We accept pdfs, word docs, .ai (make sure fonts are outlined), .indd, .psd, .jpeg (preferrably 300 dpi), and Excel files (though we prefer Word if possible).
+We accept PDFs, word docs, .ai (make sure fonts are outlined), .indd, .psd, .jpeg (preferably 300 dpi), and Excel files (though we prefer Word if possible).

 What is your standard turn-around?